Employment

 What is Volunteering?

-It is working for an individual or an organization in an unpaid position for humanitarian reasons with no expectation of remuneration.
+Volunteering is working for an individual or an organization in an unpaid position for humanitarian, public service, or religious reasons with no expectation of remuneration or compensation.

-According to the Fair Labor Standards Act (FLSA), individuals must be paid for service that is normally considered paid employment.
-If you are volunteering in what is normally a paid position or will be a paid position, then you must understand that it is not permissible.
+According to the Fair Labor Standards Act (FLSA), individuals must be paid for service that is normally considered paid employment and may not volunteer services to for-profit private sector employers.
+Volunteering in what is normally a paid position -- or will be a paid position -- is not permissible.

 Even though payment (money) may not be exchanged, the Department of Homeland Security (DHS) views some types of activity as employment, not volunteer labor.
 They explain, "the receipt of non-monetary compensation in exchange for services also constitutes employment.
 A classic example is a student who provides childcare or domestic services in exchange for free room and board.
 No money is exchanged in this instance, yet DHS would view this activity as employment.”
 (NAFSA Adviser’s Manual – with permission from NAFSA.)